wp-plugins/gwolle-gb/readme.txt

 The next lines are made up of the content.
 Date needs to be a UNIX timestamp.
 You could make a test-entry, export that, and look to see what the importer expects from the CSV.
+Make sure you use UNIX line-endings.
+Any decent text-editor can transform a textdocument to UNIX line-endings.

 == Frequently Asked Questions ==